Qarj/WebImblaze-Selenium/MANUAL.md

 `inViewport[0]` means the element is not visible in the current view port.
 It could be further down the page (out of the currently scrolled to area).
 Or it might be completely hidden.

+`offsetLeft` and `offsetTop` are the x and y positions of the element on the page.

 <br />